w3c/wai-curricula/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This resource provides teaching modules to help you create courses on digital accessibility, or to include accessibility in other courses.
-The modules cover accessibility foundations that apply broadly, and specific skills for developers, designers, content authors, and others.
+The modules cover accessibility foundations that apply broadly, and specific skills for developers, designers, and others.

 {::nomarkdown}
 {% include box.html type="end" title="Summary" class="" %}